 International Celebrate Bisexuality Day

-This day, celebrated on or around September 23rd, is a call for the bisexual community, and their friends and supporters to recognize and celebrate bisexual history, the bisexual community, and bi culture.
+This day, celebrated on or around September 23rd, is a call for the LGBTQI+ community, friends, and supporters to recognize and celebrate bisexual history, the bisexual community, and bi culture.
 Events are typically co-sponsored with the Vanderbilt Lambda Association and cake is typically served!

 Transgender Day of Remembrance

 This day, observed on or around November 20th internationally, is a day to memorialize those who have been killed as a result of transphobia, or the hatred or fear of transgender and gender non-conforming people.
-TDOR brings attention to the continued violence endured by theÃÂ transgender community.
 We partner with several community organizations across middle Tennessee for this event, such as the Tennessee Transgender Political Coalition, T-Vals, PFLAG, any many more.
 Learn more about these community groups here.

 Out in Front LGBTQI and Ally Undergraduate Student Leadership Conference

-Student leaders have the chance to meet and network with peers from across the state to share resources, develop leadership skills, and foster a strong community of LGBTQI and allied student leaders.
-The mission of OUT in Front is to engage students, faculty, and staff from across the region in issues relevant to the LGBTQI community and society at large through an all-day conference event complete with a guest keynote speaker and/or performer.
+Student leaders have the chance to meet and network with peers from across the state and Southeast region to share resources, develop leadership skills, and foster a strong community of LGBTQI+ and allied student leaders.
+The mission of OUT in Front is to engage students, faculty, and staff from across the region in issues relevant to the LGBTQI+ community and society at large through an all-day conference event complete with a guest keynote speaker and/or performer.